-As with other opioids, tolerance and physical dependence may develop upon repeated administration of METADOL-D and there is a potential for development of psychological and physical dependence as well as tolerance.
-Methadone should be prescribed and administered with the same degree of caution appropriate to the use of morphine.
+As with other opioids, tolerance and physical dependence may develop upon repeated administration of METADOL and there is a potential for development of psychological dependence.

 Physical dependence and tolerance reflect the neuroadaptation of the opioid receptors to chronic exposure to an opioid, and are separate and distinct from abuse and addiction.
 Tolerance, as well as physical dependence, may develop upon repeated administration of opioids, and are not by themselves evidence of an addictive disorder or abuse.